yasin-arafat-05/Mynotes/Academic/EEE/EEE_Chapter/ch_8_transistor.md

 The most important characteristics of common base connection are input characteristics and output characteristics.

 i) **input charavteristic:**
-It is the curve between emitter current IE and emitter-base voltage VEB at constant collector-base voltage VCB.
+It is the curve between emitter current $I_{E}$ and emitter-base voltage $V_{EB}$ at constant collector-base voltage $V_{CB}$.
 The emitter current is generally taken along y-axis and emitter-base voltage along x-axis.
 Fig. 8.14 shows the input characteristics of a typical transistor in CB arrangement .
 The following points may be noted from these characteristics :

 ![Alt text](image-7.png)